Tourism in Kenya

-Tourism in Kenya is the second-largest source of foreign exchange revenue, following agriculture.
+Tourism in Kenya is Kenya's third largest source of foreign exchange revenue, following diaspora remittances and agriculture.
 The Kenya Tourism Board is responsible for maintaining information about tourism in Kenya.

 History

 Beach tourism, eco-tourism, cultural tourism, and sports tourism are all part of the tourism sector in Kenya.
-During the 1990s, the number of tourists traveling Kenya decreased, partly due to the welwell-publicizedrders of several tourists.
-However, tourism in Kenya is one of the leading sources of foreign exchange along with coffee.
+During the 1990s, the number of tourists traveling to Kenya decreased, partly due to the well-publicized murders of several tourists.
+However, tourism in Kenya is one of the leading sources of foreign exchange (along with coffee).

-Following the controversial 2007 presidential election and the 2007–2008 Kenyan crisis that followed, tourism revenues plummeted 54 percent from 2007 in the first quarter of 2008.
+Following the 2007 presidential election and the 2007–2008 Kenyan crisis that followed, tourism revenues plummeted 54 percent from 2007 in the first quarter of 2008.
 It fell to KSh.8.08 billion/= (US$130.5 million) from KSh.17.5 billion/= in January–March 2007 and a total of 130,585 tourists arrived in Kenya compared to over 273,000 that year.
 Tourist income from China dropped 10.7%, compared with over 50% from traditional revenue earners in the United States and Europe.
 Domestic tourism improved by 45%, earning the tourist sector KSh.3.65 billion/= out of the KSh.8.08 billion/= in the period being reviewed.

 Conference tourism was badly hit during the first quarter, dropping by 87.4% compared to the growth that occurred in 2007.
-Conference attendance declined also with 974 people arriving in Kenya during that period while many conferences were canceled.
-Business travel declined by 21 percent during the period and 35,914 travelers came into the country compared to 45,338 during the same period the year before.
+Conference attendance also declined, with 974 people arriving in Kenya during that period while many conferences were canceled.
+Business travel declined by 21 percent during the period, and 35,914 travelers came into the country compared to 45,338 during the same period the year before.

 Kenya won the Best Leisure Destination award at the World Travel Fair in Shanghai, China, in April 2008.
-The then permanent secretary in Kenya's Ministry of Tourism, Rebecca Nabutola, stated that the award "goes to testify that Kenya has a unique world acclaimed tourism product.
+The then permanent secretary in Kenya's Ministry of Tourism, Rebecca Nabutola, stated that the award "goes to testify that Kenya has a unique world-acclaimed tourism product.
 The recognition will no doubt boost Kenya's tourism and enhance its profile as a leading tourist destination."

-Tourist numbers reached a peak of 1.8 million visitors in 2011 before decreasing due to terrorist attacks in 2013, specifically the Westgate Terror attack that prompted travel restrictions and advisories including from England.
+Tourist numbers reached a peak of 1.8 million visitors in 2011 before decreasing due to terrorist attacks in 2013, specifically the Westgate Terror Attack, which prompted travel restrictions and advisories, including from England.
 International tourist arrivals for 2013 were 1.49 million.

-Despite tourist advisories during the election period, Tourist Arrivals in Kenya increased to 105862 in December from 72573 in November 2017.
-Tourist Arrivals in Kenya averaged 81987.29 from 2006 until 2017.
+Despite tourist advisories during the election period, tourist arrivals in Kenya increased to 105862 in December from 72573 in November 2017.
+Kenya's tourist arrivals averaged 87401.29 from 2006 to 2023.